goodwithtech/dockle/README.md

 ```

-### CIS-DI-0002: Use trusted base images for containers : FATAL
+### CIS-DI-0002: Use trusted base images for containers

 Not supported.
 Please check with [Trivy](https://github.com/knqyf263/trivy).

-### CIS-DI-0003: Do not install unnecessary packages in the container : FATAL
+### CIS-DI-0003: Do not install unnecessary packages in the container

 Not supported yet.

-### CIS-DI-0004: Scan and rebuild the images to include security patches : FATAL
+### CIS-DI-0004: Scan and rebuild the images to include security patches

 Not supported.
 Please check with [Trivy](https://github.com/knqyf263/trivy).

-### CIS-DI-0005: Enable Content trust for Docker : FATAL
+### CIS-DI-0005: Enable Content trust for Docker

 > Content trust is disabled by default.
 You should enable it.